TTXTrick/Abanta-Kernel/README.md

 Just a minimalist PC kernel

 First, there are a few install dependencies.
-Run ```sudo apt update sudo apt install -y gcc binutils qemu-system-x86 mtools ovmf make```.
+Run ```sudo apt update sudo apt install -y gcc binutils qemu-system-x86 mtools ovmf make```

 # Run with QEMU locally
 In order to run this in QEMU,